 2. Three doses given on consecutive days every three-four months.

-While monitoring needs to be undertaken in centers equipped to undertake this, therapy can be given at local hospitals supervised by pediatricians or family practitioners.
+While monitoring needs to be undertaken in centres equipped for this, therapy can be given at local hospitals supervised by paediatricians or family practitioners.

 • Read report from Professor David Sillence regarding Bisphosphonate Treatment Program – The Children’s Hospital at Westmead, 2000